 Do you have a stinging pain on the outside of your knee?
 Does it hurt walking up stairs?
 You might be suffering from IT Band Syndrome.
 In this latest installment of our running injuries series Dr. Nace describes what it is, what causes it and how you might treat it.
-We'll follow up in a subsequent post with stretches and rehab tips from our guest physical therapist Meredith.

 What is the IT Band?

 IT stands for iliotibia and it translates as ilium, which means a bone in the pelvis, and tibia, which means shinbone.
 The IT band is a thick band of tissue (like a rubber band) that runs along the outside of the leg.
 It starts on the outside of the pelvis and spans down along the outer thigh and attaches on the outside edge of the tibia (shinbone) just below the knee joint.
 The IT band’s function is to help provide strength and stability for the knee joint during movement

 ITBS is a common cause of hip and knee pain in runners.
 It is most frequently felt along the outside of the knee and upper thigh area as well as around the outside of the hip (Greater Trochanter).

 Friction of the IT band against the outside of the knee or hip is generally the culprit and it is a symptom of repetitive activities like running.
 The constant pounding and repetitive motion of running can force the IT band to drag across the knee and/or hip and this friction causes discomfort.

 ITBS may also be a consequence of compression of fat and connective tissue under the IT band or a chronic inflammation of the IT band bursa.
 A bursa is a normal fluid filled sac that sits between bone and tissues to alleviate potential friction.
 The IT band bursa can become irritated and flare up.